Chart Color Schemes

 Health performance in Leeton is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

 Leeton faces significant health challenges.
-Common health conditions are somewhat prevalent across both younger and older age cohorts.
+Common health conditions are prevalent across both younger and older age cohorts.

 The rate of private health cover is very low at approximately 47% of the total population (~5,010 people), compared to the national average of 55.3%.
-The most common medical conditions in the area are asthma and arthritis, impacting 10.5% and 9.0% of residents respectively.
-64.8% of residents declare themselves completely clear of medical ailments, compared to 67.6% across Rest of NSW.
-As of 2021, 18.6% of residents are aged 65 and over (1,970 people).
+The most common medical conditions in the area are asthma and arthritis, impacting 10.5 and 9.0% of residents respectively.
+64.8% of residents declared themselves completely clear of medical ailments, compared to 67.6% across Rest of NSW.
+As of June 2021, 18.6% of residents are aged 65 and over (1,970 people).
 Health outcomes among seniors present some challenges, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health